thenaterhood/dotfiles/README.md

 unless you really need to.
 You can remove the dotfiles.old directory it moves things to if you don't need them.

-Additionally, there are some extra commands you will probably want to run after the install script.
-In order to generate a fluxbox menu, run

-    fluxbox-generate_menu

 The script can be run from any location in your home directory so feel free to put it in ~/bin, ~/documents, or wherever you'd like to keep it.
 If you move it, run the install script again and it will replace symlinks to point to its